mktexan/node-myq/README.md

 # Methods
 Other APIs hav a login() function for myQ.
 This API handles login state and tokens automatically for you!
 Just set your credentials and the rest is taken care of.

+deviceId is an optional overload.
+Use it if you have multiple devices in your network and wish to call a specific device.
+If deviceId is not provided, the API will default to the single deviceId that you set using autoSetGarageDoorDevice: true or deviceId: yourDeviceId.

 ## getDevices()

 A promise that returns an array of devices detected on the network